Best and Worst Foods For Your Teeth

 Fiber-rich fruits and vegetables – these goodies help by really stimulating saliva flow.
 Saliva is your best natural defense against cavities and gum disease.
 These types of foods also have a high water content so help to naturally ‘wash’ the mouth out

 Dairy Products – once again these are great stimulators of saliva.
-In addition dairy products (which are sugar free) contains important minerals such as calcium, vitamin D and phosphates, which are important in strengthening teeth.
+In addition, dairy products (which are sugar-free) contains important minerals such as calcium, vitamin D and phosphates, which are important in strengthening teeth.
 Dairy products such as cheese, milk, and yogurt are the best for a healthy mouth.

 Green/Black Tea – these drinks contain polyphenols, which help by killing/suppressing bacteria.
-This helps in the prevention of plaque and tooth attacking acid.
+This helps in the prevention of plaque and tooth-attacking acid.

 The Bad Guys

 Carbonated drinks – these are the most common source of sugar for children and teenagers.
-Be careful as its not just fizzy drinks that you need to watch out for.
+Be careful as it’s not just fizzy drinks that you need to watch out for.
 Diet varieties as well as sports drinks and mineral waters often also contain a highly damaging mix of phosphoric and citric acid which is very detrimental to the health of teeth.

-Starchy foods – these foods such as pasta, potato chips and bread easily get caught in the crevices in the teeth and are difficult to remove.
+Starchy foods – these foods such as pasta, potato chips, and bread easily get caught in the crevices in the teeth and are difficult to remove.
 If in place for long enough the starch can start converting into sugar.

 Acidic food/drinks – citric acid is contained in many fruit juices and fruits and can be very damaging.
-While these fruits, such as oranges and lemons, are a healthy part of your diet they should be consumed in the correct way to minimise their damaging effect.
+While these fruits, such as oranges and lemons, are a healthy part of your diet they should be consumed in the correct way to minimize their damaging effect.

 Do’s and Don’ts of Eating Habits

 Do Drink more water – drinking water after a meal is a great way to ‘wash the mouth out’.
-It can also help produce more saliva after a meal to help neutralise the effects of an acidic meal.
+It can also help produce more saliva after a meal to help neutralize the effects of an acidic meal.

 Do limit snacking – your mouth produces most saliva while eating a meal.
-It is therefore best to try eating sweats at the same time as your main meal.
+It is, therefore, best to try eating sweats at the same time as your main meal.
 At the same time cutting down on snacking between main meals also helps

 Don’t crunch on ice – this is a common habit which often results in micro-fractures developing in a tooth or on occasion a complete crack in a tooth.